Tenure-Track criteria

 Preamble

 Tenure decisions are, together with offers for tenured positions, the most important decisions the Department of Economics makes.
-Like offers for tenured positions, tenure decisions have an important and long-lasting impact on the development of the Department and its academic standing.
+Like offers for tenured positions, tenure decisions have an important and long-lasting impact on the development of the department and its academic standing.
 They must, therefore, be taken with special care.

 Tenure Evaluations